hu-xue/VGPNet/README.md

 3. Download the pre-trained models and datasets as specified in the paper.

+The processed GNSS and fisheye image datasets can be found at: [BaiduNet](https://pan.baidu.com/s/1MynuZFrHSqqAIWCJCd6o_Q?pwd=bra3)

 4. Run the training and evaluation scripts as described in the paper.
     ```bash
     # Example command to train the model